Rare Weather Phenomenon

 It is believed Red sprites are caused by a sporadic but strong form of lightning known as “positive lightning.”
 Most

 lightning that occurs from cloud to ground possesses a negative electric charge.
 In this case, it is different with positive lightning which consists of positive charge.
 Positive lightning and its positive charge are just below five percent of lightning.
 But it has enormous power that is ten times stronger than negative lightning.

 The immense power of the lightning is so extreme that it breaks apart molecules within the atmosphere into ions.
 After that forming a cold plasma cloud that can stretch across a radius of ten miles.

 The red color possessed by Sprites likely comes from these molecules-smashing ions in the air.
 While functioning the same way like the Aurora, the charged particles elicit hydrogen, nitrogen, and oxygen.
 The gases then settle down and later release that energy.
-Some end up in the form of pretty colors that is known as Red sprites.
+Some end up in the form of pretty colors that are known as Red sprites.

 Red sprites deciphered